 Starting July 23, 2012, the pick up of appliances/large item can be scheduled and paid for online.
 The following permit applications can also be submitted and paid for online: crane/ boom/ pump truck permit, excavation permit, sidewalk closure permit, and park permit.
 Residents and customers are now able to conduct business with Public Works from any location at any time, and will be able to pay for these transactions via a secure online web portal.

-Online transactions can be paid for by credit card (MasterCard and Discover), debit card (MasterCard) and electronic debit using a checking account.
-Convenience fees will apply to all credit card, debit card and electronic debits using checking account whether in-person or online.
+Online transactions can be paid for by credit cards (Visa, MasterCard or Discover), debit cards (Visa or MasterCard) and electronic debit using a checking account.
+Convenience fees will apply to all credit cards, debit cards and electronic debits using checking account whether in-person or online.
 Pricing for convenience fees is as follows:

-- Credit card (MasterCard and Discover) and debit card (MasterCard): 2.5% of your purchase.
+- Credit cards and debit cards: 2.5% of your purchase.

 For example, for curbside pick-up of a dishwasher the fee will be 2.5% of the $25 price, or $0.63.
 For a senior citizen scheduling the pick-up of a refrigerator the convenience fee will be 2.5% of the $20 price, or $0.50.